 Students enrolled in Master of Divinity, Master of Arts, and Graduate Studies Diploma programs are required to complete at least 50 percent of the credits for graduation through Western Seminary.
 At least the final 20 hours of a master's degree program must be completed in residence at the designated degree-granting campus (Portland, San Jose, Sacramento).
-Students enrolled in the Master of Theology, Doctor of Ministry, and Doctor of Missiology programs should consult appropriate sections of their program handbooks.
+Students enrolled in the Master of Theology, Doctor of Ministry, and Doctor of Intercultural Studies and Doctor of Education programs should consult appropriate sections of their program handbooks.
 Questions regarding the transfer of credit or residency requirements should be addressed to the Registrar.